ibexa/documentation-developer/docs/releases/ez_platform_v1.13.0_lts.md

 ## Notable changes since v1.12.0

+### Link manager

+The new Link manager enables you to manage all links to external websites that are embedded in the whole site, whether in Rich Text or in URL Field.
+You can edit a link in the manager and it will be updated automatically in all Content items.

 ### Copying subtrees in the back office

 Following [EZP-27759](https://jira.ez.no/browse/EZP-27759) you can now copy a Content item with all of its sub-items in the back office.